EerikSaksi/stat_buff/timelog.md

 - Searching for a group and clicking on it lets you join that group.
 - I have done some work on UI design for the sign in/create app, but my UI for user/group mostly just validates that the queries work.
 Once I know what data I will present I will develop the UI more

+## Nov 22 (4 hours)
+- I implemented a scraper for the site strengthlevel.com by analysing the requests sent by the program and copying the request as a fetch.
+As it was a request sent from a domain, I had to apply the intermediary certificate as a https agent parameter for the fetch, which took a bit of tiem to figure out.
+- Coincidentally, the owner of strengthlevel also messaged me asking what I need to use his cite for, so they might give me access to their API, or their internal logic they use to calculate relative strength.
+- Implemented body stats table, these are only accessible and mutable by the user who these belong to.
+These include gender and body weight (might also include age once I figure out if it should be a range or any value).
+- I thought about how I could make my app look nicer.
+I realized one easy way would be to have different characters that the user could use, for instance this one https://luizmelo.itch.io/ghost-warrior.
+It has idle and attack animations, and the creator has many other ones in the same style.
+These would cost a bit but I want to include this in a resume so it would be worth it.
+I could have 5 different characters for the different strength classifications (beginner, novice, intermediate, advanced, elite) where the characters get cooler and look nicer.
+- Before I have thought about simply having the characters perpetually attack, but I figured that a better idea might be to have the characters attack n times after you workout, where n is calculated based on the difficulty of the workout.
+The damage of each swing would be based on the strength of the player.
+This would combine progress but also training consistently and hard.